| International Meeting2004 World Conference against A and H Bombs

 interest within the state structure, and of state interference in

+the economic enterprise, a mammoth undertaking.
 The US military complex controls production of weapons but also

 of research and development in many fields, energy, technologies,